 Local food is really cheap, so if you stick to local restaurants you can get around for only 5 dollars a day.
 However, alcohol is expensive in Sri Lanka, so $10 is more realistic if you like having a few drinks and eating in fancier restaurants.
 Lastly, there are plenty of free activities to do.
 But if you want to visit national parks and world heritage sites, you will need around $10-15 a day for activities.

 Contributed by Phil of Journication Travel Blog

 Of the “Stan countries” in Central Asia, Tajikistan is the most untouristy, really a bit off the beaten track.
 Neighbouring countries like Uzbekistan with its famous pictures of turquoise mosques are much higher on the bucket list of travellers from all over the world.

 Yet so many great Central Asia highlights can be found right here!

 More than two-thirds of the area of Tajikistan is above 2,000 meters.
 The country with its many inaccessible valleys is perfect for hiking tours in partly untouched mountains and exciting encounters with people in remote villages.
 Time seems to have stood still here.
 A special recommendation for this is Iskanderkul Lake.

-But it can also be much busier: Look around at the exciting and especially busy markets in the capital Dushanbe or the big city Khujand!
+But it can also be much busier: Look around at the exciting and especially busy markets in the capital Dushanbe or the big city of Khujand!
 There is much to discover here, such as the magnificent Haji-Yakub mosque or the fortress Kal’ai Mug.

 An unbeatable argument for Tajikistan is the cost: The country is by far the cheapest in the region.
-Due to the fact that the tourist infrastructure has not yet been developed to a great extent, the prices especially for accommodation, food and transfers have not yet moved upwards.
+Due to the fact that the tourist infrastructure has not yet been developed to a great extent, the prices, especially for accommodation, food and transfers, have not yet moved upwards.